-Barbara Bradley Baekgaard - Co-Founder

-Ms. Baekgaard co-founded Vera Bradley in 1982.
+Directors Serving Until the 2019 Annual Meeting Age Director Since Barbara Bradley Baekgaard - Co-Founder 79 1982 Ms. Baekgaard co-founded Vera Bradley in 1982.
 From 1982 through June 2010, she served as Co-President.
 In May 2010, she was appointed Chief Creative Officer.
-She currently serves as a board member of the Indiana University Melvin and Bren Simon Cancer Center Development Board and the Vera Bradley Foundation for Breast Cancer.
+In, 2017, Ms. Baekgaard became emeritus from the Chief Creative Officer role when Beatrice Mac Cabe assumed that role.
+She still serves as an active brand ambassador with the Company.
+She also currently serves as a board member of the Indiana University Melvin and Bren Simon Cancer Center Development Board and the Vera Bradley Foundation for Breast Cancer.
 Qualifications: As Co-Founder of Vera Bradley, Ms. Baekgaard serves a key leadership role on our Board of Directors and provides the Board with a broad array of institutional knowledge and historical perspective.
 Since our founding, Ms. Baekgaard has provided leadership and strategic direction in our brand's development by providing creative vision to areas such as marketing, product design, assortment planning and the design and visual merchandising of our stores.

-Richard Baum 70 2011
+Richard Baum 71 2011